15 kitchen window treatment ideas – cute, practical ways to dress your windows

 Rooflights boost natural illumination in a kitchen, but the addition of a blind can be useful to soften the light and prevent glare as the sun moves round the house.
 These roller blinds from Velux are power operated and come in a choice of 15 colors.

 When your kitchen space says so much, your window treatments can take a back seat.
-Venetian blinds serve purpose and a simple aluminium design won't overpower an already well thought out space.
+Floor to ceiling white voile drapes serve purpose as they're simple yet very effective, and won't overpower an already well thought out space.

 Blue motif roller blind in kitchen with wooden painted windows and wooden countertops